 [ file1 file2 ...]

-GP language) on startup. gp is an advanced programmable calculator,
+gp; gp is an advanced programmable calculator, specializing in number

-which computes symbolically as long as possible, numerically where needed,
+theory, which computes symbolically as long as possible, numerically where

-and contains a wealth of number-theoretic functions (elliptic curves, class
+needed, and contains a wealth of arithmetic functions: factorizations,

-Command line options are availaible in both short form (-f) and POSIX-like
+Command line options are available in both short form (-f) and POSIX-like

 (--fast).
 Numeric arguments can be followed by a modifier